Opinion | Hong Kong’s economic transparency looks to be the next victim of Chinese authoritarianism

 China’s leaders are probably still fuming over public disclosures of their family members’ secret wealth.
 In 2012, the New York Times revealed that relatives of then-prime minister Wen Jiabao had become rich but their identity was “hidden behind layers of partnerships and investment vehicles involving friends, work colleagues and business partners” and “veiled by an intricate web of holdings as many as five steps removed from the operating companies.”
 In the end, their identity was established in corporate and regulatory documents, the Times said.
 That year, Bloomberg News revealed that relatives of Xi Jinping, then vice president, had also become very wealthy, the investments “obscured from public view by multiple holding companies” but discovered in thousands of pages of regulatory filings.

 Mr. Xi, now China’s president as it forces Hong Kong to heel, may want to block any further embarrassing revelations by snooping reporters.
-In closing this door, he also is exposing as fiction the promise that economic freedom can survive as others freedoms are stifled.
+In closing this door, he also is exposing as fiction the promise that economic freedom can survive as other freedoms are stifled.

 Read more: